h3nok/AgentHive/scripts/README.md

 ## test_lease_agent_api.py

-This script tests the TSC ChatTSC API endpoints by:
+This script tests the Enterprise API endpoints by:
 1. Creating a new session
 2. Submitting a prompt
 3. Checking session status